ManageIQ/manageiq-documentation/capabilities_matrix/_topics/infrastructure_providers.md

 | Delete Cloud Subnet                                          | ❌      | ✅          | ❌                      | ❌            | ❌          |
 | Create Network Router                                        | ❌      | ✅          | ❌                      | ❌            | ❌          |
 | Delete Network Router                                        | ❌      | ✅          | ❌                      | ❌            | ❌          |

+\* KubeVirt/OSV VMs created with an instance type are not supported for reconfigure

 #### Remote Consoles